-We’re here to collaborate with you to co-design strategies for resilience, adaption and recovery.
+We’re here to collaborate with you to co-design strategies for resilience, adaptation and recovery.

 At Cobalt Engagement, we believe that for our collective plans, programs and infrastructure to succeed it is critical for the work to be place-based and community-led.